 An EOR contract is a tripartite agreement involving the employer, the employee, and the EOR.
 The EOR, like RemotePass, becomes the official employer for tax, legal, and compliance purposes in the country of operation.
 This contract must adhere to local laws and align with your company policies.

 However, the specifics of an EOR contract can vary depending on the provider.
 Some EORs may offer more comprehensive services, including HR support, benefits administration, and risk management, while others may focus primarily on payroll and tax compliance.
-It's crucial to thoroughly review and understand the terms of the contract before signing to ensure it meets your business's unique needs.
+It's crucial to thoroughly review and understand the terms of the contract before signing to ensure it meets your business's unique needs, whether you need an EOR for your startup or you have a larger business you want to grow.

 Responsibilities of an EOR